What is NaturePrint?

 How can NaturePrint help you?

-NaturePrint models the habitat distribution of over 1500 threatened and non-threatened species of plants and animals.
+NaturePrint models the habitat distribution of thousands of threatened and non-threatened species of plants and animals.
 These Habitat Distribution Models (also known as Species Distribution Models) use species records from the Victorian Biodiversity Atlas (VBA) to predict the habitat distribution for each species.
 Using these models we can calculate the proportion of a species’ distribution that occurs in your area and compare that with other areas.

 For example, habitat for the Rosella Spider-orchid mostly occurs in only one area, making it a very important conservation priority for that area.
 In comparison, habitat for the Lace Monitor is relatively widespread, but mostly in Victoria’s east.
 The Habitat Distribution Models can be used to see which species we should be responsible for in our different areas and the relative contribution our area provides for those species.